quasarframework/app-extension-qplaceholder/README.md

 # Describe
 You can use `quasar describe QPlaceholder`

-# Other Info
-> Add other information that's not as important to know

 # Donate
 If you appreciate the work that went into this App Extension, please consider [donating to Quasar](https://donate.quasar.dev).